 Archeological excavations revealed an 18th century garden …

 Today, similarly engrossed, it would be easy to miss a small green door in the brick wall marking the Circus’ edge.
-Pushed open, it reveals a remarkable survivor of a Georgian-era, walled garden, appropriately called the Georgian Garden.
-Excavations by the Bath Archeological Trust in 1985 revealed that the original garden had no lawn but was instead surfaced with the mix of gravel and clay, deemed much kinder to the fashionable fabric shoes of the day than wet grass.
+Pushed open, it revealed a remarkable survivor of a Georgian-era, walled garden, appropriately called the Georgian Garden.
+Excavations by the Bath Archaeological Trust in 1985 revealed that the original garden had no lawn but was instead surfaced with the mix of gravel and clay, deemed much kinder to the fashionable fabric shoes of the day than wet grass.
 A period roller placed in the garden reminds that, while practical, the surface was not maintenance free.

-A bench invites lingering …
+A bench invited lingering …

-Shrubs and flowers available in the 18th century fill the garden’s side beds and circular areas, all edged neatly in boxwood.
-At the bottom of the garden, a bench invites lingering- Jane Austen novel in hand? – in the quiet seclusion of the garden .
+Shrubs and flowers available in the 18th century filled the garden’s side beds and circular areas, all edged neatly in boxwood.
+At the bottom of the garden, a bench invited lingering- Jane Austen novel in hand? – in the quiet seclusion of the garden .
 Behind the bench, a flight of steps, added around 1770, gives access to the then newly created Gravel Walk – and, on this day, a whole new parade of Austen character lookalikes.